Automatic, high-order, and adaptive algorithms for Brillouin zone integration: Two approaches to adaptive Brillouin zone integration

 \subsection{Rapid evaluation of $H(\texorpdfstring{\vect{k}}{k})$ in iterated adaptive integration}

-Measuring performance by the number of integrand evaluations, as in Fig.~\ref{fig:taivsiai}, does not take into account another significant advantage of IAI over TAI.
-Since the nearly-singular set varies with $\omega$, adaptive methods must evaluate $H(\vect{k})$ on the fly for each fixed $\omega$, and this can be a computational bottleneck in certain cases.
+Since the nearly-singular set varies with $\omega$, adaptive methods must evaluate $H(\vect{k})$ on the fly for each fixed $\omega$, a computational bottleneck in certain cases.
 As discussed in Section~\ref{sec:ptr}, we evaluate $H(\vect{k})$ using its truncated Fourier series representation \eqref{eq:fstrunc}.
-In TAI, this $d$-dimensional Fourier series must be evaluated at a collection of points in a $d$-dimensional cell.

-In IAI, the series can be evaluated in a sequential manner.
+This can be done efficiently in IAI by evaluating the series in a sequential manner.
 We demonstrate this in the 2D case, writing $\vect{R} = (m,n)$ and $H_{mn} \equiv H_{\vect{R}}$ in \eqref{eq:fstrunc} to simplify notation:

 At each step of the outer integration, $k_x$ is fixed, and an inner integration in $k_y$ is carried out.
 Before the inner integration, we can precompute and store the $M$ numbers

 Then $H(k_x,k_y)$ can be evaluated at $k_y$ using